fetchai/agents-aea/docs/raspberry-set-up.md

 Next, navigate to settings menu to set up your internet connection.
 Your Raspberry Pi is now ready to run an AEA!
 You can find some preloaded demos in the folder `~/aea/demos`.
-To run these demos, navigate to one of the subfolders and enter `aea run`.
+To run these demos, navigate to one of the sub-folders and enter `aea run`.

-## Booting up with the Raspberry Pi OS for manual installation
+## Booting up with the Raspberry Pi OS for Manual Installation

-When you first boot your Raspberry Pi, you will be prompted to enter a password for the Raspberry Pi and your WiFi password so the device can access the internet.
+When you first boot your Raspberry Pi, you will be prompted to enter a password for the Raspberry Pi and your Wi-Fi password so the device can access the internet.
 You may also be given the option to update the operating system and software.
 We recommend that you let the system update.
 Once finished you will be prompted to restart.

-Even if your Raspberry Pi updated itself, we recommend that you make sure it is completely up to date using the terminal.
+Even if your Raspberry Pi updated itself, we recommend that you make sure it is completely up-to-date using the terminal.
 Open a Terminal window (your Raspberry Pi might restart a few times during this process):

 ``` bash
 sudo apt update -y